Fleet Air Arm Museum

 Britain, Australia and the United States conducted aerial operations from this site throughout the Second World War, and nearby at St Georges Basin and Jervis Bay.
-The Navy's Fleet Air Arm has been operating from this site since 1948 for more than half a century with many of the region's residents still having some association with this activity.
+The Navy's Fleet Air Arm has been operating from this site since 1948 with many of the region's residents still having some association with this activity.

 Fleet Air Arm personnel were taught aircraft ground handling techniques using obsolete Mk.V and Mk.VIII RAAF Spitfires, at least fifteen of which were transferred to the RAN's new Naval Air Station at HMAS Albatross after June 1948.

 Aircraft Handlers were instructed on a narrow expanse of concrete known as the dummy deck which was dimensionally similar to the flight deck of Australia's first aircraft carrier HMAS Sydney (III) and, which now forms part of this museum's floor.
-Original line markings can still be distinguished in some parts of the museum - beneath the grey overcoat - together with static discharge points.
+Original line markings can still be distinguished in some parts of the museum.

 |CAC CA-22 Winjeel prototype|